Level Set Teleportation: An Optimization Perspective: EXPERIMENTS

 For the stochastic setting, we use batch-sizes of \( 64 \) and train for \( 100 \) epochs.
 The teleportation schedule is \( \calT = \cbr{5, 15, 25, 35, 45, 55, 65, 75, 85, 95} \) and we record metrics every five iterations.
 In the deterministic setting, we run for \( 500 \) iterations and use teleportation schedule \( \calT = \cbr{5, 55, 105, 155, 205, 255, 305, 355} \).
 We record metrics at every iteration.

-We use two different tolerances to generate our performance profiles.
-All profiles in the stochastic setting use \( \tau = 0.01 \), while profiles in the deterministic setting use \( \tau = 0.05 \).
-As discussed, we estimate \( f(\wopt) \) separately for each profile using the methods presented in that profile.
+We use different tolerances to generate our performance profiles.
+All profiles in the stochastic setting use \( \tau = 0.05 \), while profiles in the deterministic setting use \( \tau = 0.15 \) for logistic regression and \( \tau = 0.1 \) for neural networks.
+These tolerances were chosen so that the worst-performing method solved approximately \( 50\% \) of problems.
+As discussed, we estimate \( f(\wopt) \) separately in the stochastic and deterministic settings using SGD with momentum and teleportation.
 Thus, the estimate of \( f(\wopt) \) is not the same between \cref{fig:network-profile} and \cref{fig:network-profile-init}.

 \textbf{Initialization by Teleportation}: All experimental details are as described for the other performance profiles except that the teleportation schedule is \( \calT = \cbr{0} \) for methods using teleportation.